cisco-gve/epnm_alarm_report/README.md

 Log in with username: admin and password: cisco123

 **Need to Know**
 You must edit /web_ui/opensesame.py.
-This file must have the password for the source email account.
+This file must have the password for the source email account as well as the username and password for the EPNM API account.

 **Good to Know**
 The source and destination email addresses can be changed in /web_ui/views.py.
 Changes should be made to the functions send_group_email_view() and send_device_email_view().
 The code currently sends from a gmail account.
 If you wish to change email platforms, send_email() in /web_ui/controllers/rest_calls.py may also need to be modified.

 **Known Issues**

-The EPNM Rest API can be slow.
+The EPNM Rest API can take some time if you have a big network.
 It sometimes helps to VPN into RTP before running the application.